-In 1944, the first in vitro fertilization of a human egg was reported by physicians John Rock and Miriam Menkin, though no pregnancy resulted.
+In 1944, physicians John Rock and Miriam Menkin reported the first in vitro fertilization of a human eggs, though no pregnancy resulted.

-In 1983, the first pregnancy from donated eggs was reported in Australia.
+In 1983, the first report of pregnancy from donated eggs surfaced in Australia.
 Unfortunately, the pregnancy did not go to full term.
 However, a year later in California, a successful delivery occurred using donated eggs.
 The birth heralded a new era for single women, infertile couples and same-sex couples who wished to start a family.
-For women who were unable to use their eggs or who were at risk of passing on various genetic disorders, egg donation opened the doors to exciting new possibilities.
+For women who were unable to use their eggs or who had a risk of passing on various genetic disorders, egg donation opened the doors to exciting new possibilities.

-Recipients of donated eggs can be categorized into several subsets:
+one can categorize Recipients of donated eggs into several subsets: